quantify-os/quantify-scheduler/docs/user_guide.md

 ## Concepts and terminology

-{mod}`quantify-scheduler` can be understood by understanding the following concepts.
+`quantify-scheduler` can be understood by understanding the following concepts.

 - {class}`.Schedule`s describe when an operation needs to be applied.
 - {class}`.Operation`s describe what needs to be done.